Near-Field Signal Processing: Unleashing the Power of Proximity: NF Radar

 \section{NF Radar}

-The localization of the radar signals in the proximity of antenna array has been extensively studied.
-This includes the estimation of the DoA angles as well as the range of the emitting source direction.
+{Extensive research has been conducted on the localization of radar signals in close proximity to antenna arrays.} This includes the estimation of the DoA angles as well as the range of the emitting source direction.
 Practical radar applications involve several challenging scenarios, which requires advanced signal processing techniques for accurate parameters estimation.
 Unlike FF scenario, the array response is range-dependent, which should be taken into account for source parameter estimation.
-Range-dependent beampattern is also observed in some far-field applications such as frequency diverse array (FDA) radars \cite{lv2022co} and quantum Rydberg arrays \cite{vouras2023overview}.
+Range-dependent beampattern is also observed in some far-field applications such as frequency diverse array (FDA) radars and quantum Rydberg arrays \cite{vouras2023overview}.
 However, the wavefront is not spherical in these applications.